wrenger/snork/README.md

 ### Running tests & benchmarks

 There are multiple tests for the different modules that can be run as shown below.
-For more information on uni-testing in rust see https://doc.rust-lang.org/book/ch11-01-writing-tests.html.
+For more information on unit-testing in rust see https://doc.rust-lang.org/book/ch11-01-writing-tests.html.

 ```bash
 cargo test -- [--nocapture] [testname]